thehyve/ckanext-extractor/README.rst

 .. image:: https://travis-ci.org/stadt-karlsruhe/ckanext-extractor.svg?branch=master
     :target: https://travis-ci.org/stadt-karlsruhe/ckanext-extractor

-A CKAN_ extension for automatically extracting text and metadata from datasets.
+A the Hyve for of the CKAN extractor extension for the CKAN platform.
+Adds the ability to parse sas7bdat files.
+CKAN extractor is a CKAN_ extension for automatically extracting text and metadata from datasets.

 *ckanext-extractor* automatically extracts text and metadata from your resources and adds them to the search index so that they can be used to find